thomaswong1030/Python-Playground-Scripts/README.md

 # Python-Playground-Scripts
-For storing scrips from "Python Playground" only.
+For storing the scrips from the book "Python Playground" only (I am learning Python currently).